 Kevin Young, the college’s associate athletics director for marketing and strategic communications, knew a secret to engagement: “people want to interact with the student-athletes,” he said.
 The secret was speed.

 A photographer on the field snaps a shot of a winning touchdown, which is instantly sent to the press box.
 They open the shot straight in Lightroom, add the team’s logo and branding look, and post them on social media within minutes.
 On Twitter, they can update scores along with images taken from that quarter — rather than file photos.

 And it’s not only football: volleyball and basketball enjoy the same attention — 17 sports in all.
 Sports, according to Young, is a “content hub.”

 The athletes themselves get the updates on their phones and, guess what?
 They can share them instantly with their friends after the game.
 How much have their engagement numbers gone up?
 According to Young, 250%.
 Now that’s advertising.

 The cost for this content hub?
 Minimal.
 “There’s no big donation to do this,” Young reports.
 “We’re not breaking the bank — we’re doing this within our budget.”

 Read the full article—and watch a well-made video—here.

 Want to learn more about how Capture Higher Ed can help with your content hub and social media campaigns?
-Watch a recording of our recent webinar Social Media Marketing: A Guide to Getting it Right!
+Watch a recording of our webinar Social Media Marketing: A Guide to Getting it Right!